-"Committee" means Farmer Mac's Corporate Governance Committee.
+"Committee" means the Corporate Governance Committee of Farmer Mac's Board of Directors.

-"Conflict of Interest" means an interest of an employee or agent of the Corporation in a transaction, relationship, or activity that adversely affects, might adversely affect, or appears to adversely affect, the ability of the employee to perform his or her official duties on behalf of the Corporation in an objective and impartial manner in furtherance of the best interests of Farmer Mac and its statutory purposes.
-Conflicts of interest can arise when an employee or a member of his or her family receives improper personal benefits as a result of the employee's position in the Corporation.
-In determining whether a Conflict of Interest exists, interests of a Family Member or Business Affiliate of a person subject to this Code shall be imputed to the person as if they were that person's own interests.
+"Conflict of Interest" means an interest of a director, officer, or employee of the Corporation in a transaction, relationship, or activity that might adversely affect, or appears to adversely affect, the ability of the director, officer, or employee to perform his or her official duties on behalf of the Corporation in an objective and impartial manner in furtherance of the interest of Farmer Mac and its statutory purposes.